 -A break down of the costs and determining the amount residents will pay

 - Flyer sent to all residents and occupants in the City limits.

--Click here to see the envelope to watch for.
+-Click here to see the envelop to watch for.

 - A copy of the 2017 condition assessment can be found here.
 Pages of the original report were deleted to reduce size of the file to ease downloading the document.
 These pages were either intentionally blank or previous design concepts that have since been changed.

 Podcast Interview - 10/12/2020

 - Your Talk Show, Stan Milam Show Interviews Ian Rigg, City Administrator